 Is this building going to be sustainable?

 We have a Climate Action Coordinator whose research combined with our architects’ expertise is helping us decide on what are the most cost-effective green technologies we can incorporate into the new building.
+It will be heavily dependent on funding.

 Will the building be pet-friendly?